Esbae: A Winter's Tale

 Esbae: A Winter's Tale is a novel by Linda Haldeman published in 1981.

 Plot summary

-Esbae: A Winter's Tale is a novel in which a student named Chuck summons the demon Asmodeus.
+Esbae: A Winter's Tale is a novel in which college student Chuck summons a demon named Asmodeus.

 Reception

 Greg Costikyan reviewed Esbae: A Winter's Tale in Ares Magazine #13 and commented that "The premise of the novel may sound silly, but Haldeman handles it well.
 Esbae is permeated with a vision of college life that seems like something from a better, bygone era: professors puffing contentedly on pipes, enthusiastic student choirs, red-cheeked students frolicking in the snow."